 - Any written marital agreements signed before or during the marriage, such as a prenup or postnup

-All of these factors could make a significant difference in how a couple’s assets are split, which is why it is essential for an individual to provide as much documented information as possible to their attorney at the start of their case.
+All of these factors could make a significant difference in how a couple’s property is divided, which is why it is essential for an individual to provide as much documented information as possible to their Teaneck attorney at the start of their case.

 Helping Individuals to Retain Control During Divorces